khanhbrandy/Graph_based_clustering/README.md

 Market basket analysis using graph mining approach over transactional data

 # Dataset Information:
-Transactional dataset contains all the transactions of a retail company
+Transactional dataset contains transactions of a retail company in a given period.
 <i>
 - InvoiceNo: Invoice number.
 Nominal, a 6-digit integral number uniquely assigned to each transaction.
 If this code starts with letter 'c', it indicates a cancellation.